etlbox/etlbox.website/newdoks/content/en/api/etlbox.dataflow.transformations/multicast-1.md

   <div><span class="xref">ETLBox.DataFlow.DataFlowTransformation&lt;TInput, TInput&gt;.TargetBlock</span></div>
   <a id="ETLBox_DataFlow_Transformations_Multicast_1_TaskName_" data-uid="ETLBox.DataFlow.Transformations.Multicast`1.TaskName*"></a>
   <h4 id="ETLBox_DataFlow_Transformations_Multicast_1_TaskName" data-uid="ETLBox.DataFlow.Transformations.Multicast`1.TaskName">TaskName</h4>
-  <div class="markdown level1 summary"><p>A name to identify the task or component.
-Every component or task comes
+  <div class="markdown level1 summary"><p>A multicast broadcast data from the input into two or more outputs.
-with a default name that can be overwritten.</p>
+Every linked component will receive a copy of the rows that the Multicast receives.
+There is no limit how many target the Multicast can be linked to.</p>
 </div>
   <div class="markdown level1 conceptual"></div>
-  <h5 class="decalaration">Declaration</h5>
+  <h5 class="declaration">Declaration</h5>
 {{< /rawhtml >}}

 ```C#